NovelCraft/Documentation/protocol.md

       "description": "The token of the player",
       "type": "string"
     },
-    "entity_id": {
+    "unique_id": {
-      "description": "The entity id of the player", "type": "integer"
+      "description": "The unique id of the player", "type": "integer"
     }
   }